rajasekar1999/GeocodeWeather/README.md

 In order for you to run the code, you'll have to install NodeJS in your device.
 After installing NodeJS,

 You'll need the following packages to run the code:
-1.yargs - npm i yargs
+1. yargs - npm i yargs
-2.request - npm i request
+2. request - npm i request
-3.util - npm i util
+3. util - npm i util
-4.moment - npm i moment
+4. moment - npm i moment

 After installing these libraries, Do as follows: